RalleyD/walking_with_DRLs/doc/rl-dissertation-report.md

 Similar to having a high fidelity simulation environment, data from unknown sources or poorly trained agents can generate destructive biases, as the transformer model is "conditioned on desired returns" (Chen et al. 2021).

-For continuous control tasks, including locomotion environments like HalfCheetah, Hopper, and Walker, datasets include (CITE main source):
+For continuous control tasks, including locomotion environments like HalfCheetah, Hopper, and Walker, datasets include (Chen et al. 2021):

 - "Medium: 1 million timesteps from a policy achieving roughly one-third of an expert's score."
 - "Medium-Replay: Replay buffer data from an agent trained to a medium policy's performance (25k-400k timesteps)."